-The present study builds on our recent work [6] and [7] where the self-paced, instructor-assisted teaching method was introduced and discussed in the context of Linear Algebra and Python programming.
-The outline of the present paper is as follows: A brief overview of SQL is presented in Section 2.
-The difference between skills and knowledge is discussed in Section 3.
-Section 4 describes the teaching method, and Sections 5 - 8 discuss automated server-side analysis and grading of SQL queries.
-This is a cornerstone of the self-paced SQL course because it validates the students' understanding of the material, giving them confidence in what they have learned, and allowing them to progress through the course efficiently.
-The SQLGrader library presented in this paper is freely available on Github under an open source license.
+The present study builds upon our recent work [6] and [7] where the self-paced, instructor-assisted teaching method was first introduced and discussed in detail in the context of Linear Algebra and Python programming, respectively.

+The outline of this paper is as follows: A brief overview of SQL is presented in Section 2.
+The importance of using different approaches to teaching skills and knowledge is discussed in Section 3.
+Section 4 provides a summary of the self-paced, instructor-assisted teaching method, and Sections 5 - 8 discuss fully automated server-side analysis and grading of SQL queries.
+Automated real-time grading of student assignments is the cornerstone of the self-paced SQL course, because it instantly validates the students' understanding of the material, allowing them to build confidence in what they are learning and to progress through the course efficiently.
+This is the main focus of the present paper.
+Our SQLgrader library is freely available on Github under an open source license.
 In Section 9 we share repository and license information, and discuss code integration and adaptability.
-Conclusions are presented in Section 10, and sample code is shown in Appendix A.
+Conclusions are presented in Section 10.
+Sample source code of the Row Analyzer is provided in Appendix A. The Appendix also provides links to three live SQL assignments where the reader can experiment with the automated grading mechanism as well as with adaptive AI hints.